Air-Money/air-money.github.io/quickstart.markdown

    npm run build
    ```

-The build process compiles and bundles your application into a single HTML file, optimized for the Airmoney hardware platform.
+The build process compiles and bundles your application into a single HTML file, optimized for the DEGN hardware platform.
 The output is stored in the `dist` directory.

 #### Expected Output Structure